nashville-software-school/FEWDD-milestones/2-the-static-web/resources/SW_BASIC_DEV_TOOLS.md

 ### Inspecting and modifying CSS

-Show students how they can tweak the design of their webpages right in the browser, which they can then copy pasta back into their code.
+Show students how they can tweak the design of their webpages right in the browser, which they can then copy paste back into their code.

 ### Network traffic